wzab/usb-avr-usart-rfm12b-interface/README.md

 it uses some software libraries, which are published under other (e.g. GPL) license.
 Please check license of every component before you reuse this design (especially for commercial puposes).

-The PCB design is done so, that it may be manufactured as singl-sided PCB with minimal number of jumpers.
+The PCB design is done so, that it may be manufactured as single-sided PCB with minimal number of jumpers.